ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/21-most-7.jpg" style="width:100%" class="img"/>

-### 17. How do you select k for k-means?
+### 17. How do you select k for k-means ?

 Selecting 'K' for K means clustering can be done by the 'elbow method .'The Elbow method is used to work with K-means clustering of data sets.
 "K" is the number of clusters.
 Sum squares (WSS) is the sum of the squared distance between cluster members and the centroid.

-# 18. What is the importance of the p-value?
+# 18. What is the importance of the p-value ?

 **p-value typically ≤ 0.05**